stefanBid/Guess-My-Number/README.md

 The game has a levels logic, each game starts with five lives and you have to guess the number (random between 1-20) within the lives you have.
 Each game starts with five lives and you have to guess the number within the lives you have.
+For each 5 level you can play a bonus level which consists in guessing a number among the three suggested.

 **!!!
 Try to beat your best score !!!!**